EmoBurritto/reading-notes/README.md

 # My Reading Notes Journal!

-*This is where I'm going to write my reading notes.
+*This is where I'm going to write my reading notes*

 ## Growth mindset is my own perception of my abilities.
 I can keep improving with determnation, preserverance, practice etc.